moinwiki/moin/docs/admin/configure.rst

 +----------------+-----------------------------+

-`default_acl` and `userprofiles_acl` are dictionaries specifying the ACLs for this part of the namespace (normal content, user profiles).
+`default_acl` and `userprofiles_acl` are dictionaries specifying the ACLs for this part of the namespace (normal content, user home pages, and user profiles).
 See the docs about ACLs.

 protecting middleware